 The next option is to Trim Low Quality Reads, and we want to bump this value up to about 20.
 That’s the PhredQ score or quality score.
 A Q-Score of 20 means that the base call accuracy is 99.0% correct, in other words, of 1% error rate.
 A standard is Q 20 and anything below that we want to trim out, which should help with the alignment and variant calls downstream.

 The next option is trimming adapters based on paired read overhangs.
 We can just leave that as the default of 24.
 Again, there should be no adapters in here so this may may not have any effect.
 We can discard really short reads if, in this case, the default is minimum length of 10 base pairs.
 We can leave it a 10.
 Then go ahead and run BBDuk.

-Okay, so now we’ve filtered and trimmed the low quality reads out of the FASTQ file and it generated two more files here that you can see.
+Now that we have filtered and trimmed the low quality reads out of the FASTQ file it generated two more files.
 They both have the words “trimmed” at the end.
 We can click on those, we won’t see very much here, except for the fact that there’s probably a fewer number of reads there.
-Some of them have been been filtered out.
-So we want to go ahead and click both of these files.
+Some of them have been been filtered out and we want to go ahead and click both of these files.

 That is basically an overview of microbial DNA bioinformatics pipeline.
 We have many, many pipelines and this is just one.
 What we’ll do in future videos is go back and look at some of the individual steps in more detail to show you some of the rationale behind the actual pipeline itself.
-Thanks for watching this episode of Basic Bioinformatics.
-If you found this helpful, hit the like button and we’ll see you in the next video.